FDR Control for Online Anomaly Detection: Local control of FDR with Empirical -values

-For this extension, the concept of positive regression dependency on each one from a subset called PRDS \cite{Benjaminicontrolfalsediscovery2001} is introduced.
-The PRDS property is a form of positive dependence of $p$-values where all pairwise $p$-value correlations are positive.
-Larger scores in the calibration set make the $p$-values for all test points simultaneously smaller, and vice-versa \cite{bates2023testing}.
+\paragraph{PRDS $p$-values} For this extension, the concept of positive regression dependency on each one from a subset called PRDS \cite{Benjaminicontrolfalsediscovery2001} is recalled.

-\begin{definition}[PRDS property] A family of $p$-values $\hat p_1^m$ is PRDS on a set $I_0\subset \lbrace 1,\ldots, m \rbrace$ if for any $i \in I_0$ and any increasing set $A$, the probability $\mathbb P[\hat p_1^m \in A | \hat p_i =u]$ is increasing in $u$. \end{definition}
+\begin{definition}[PRDS property] A family of $p$-values $\hat p_1^m$ is PRDS on a set $I_0\subset \lbrace 1,\ldots, m \rbrace$, if for any $i \in I_0$ and any increasing set $A$, the probability $\mathbb P[\hat p_1^m \in A | \hat p_i =u]$ is increasing in $u$. \end{definition}

-A classical result in \cite{Benjaminicontrolfalsediscovery2001} asserts that the FDR is upper bounded by $\frac{m_0}{m}\alpha$ in the case where the $p$-value family is PRDS and super-uniform.
-This result can be extended our estimator with the same choice of calibration set cardinality than in Theorem~\ref{th:empFDR}.
+The classical result in \cite{Benjaminicontrolfalsediscovery2001} can be extended to empirical $p$-values with the same choice of calibration set cardinality as in Corollary~\ref{th:empFDR}.
+It ensures that FDR is upper bounded by $\frac{m_0}{m}\alpha$ in the case where the $p$-value family is PRDS.